-The Arizona House of Representatives has passed a bill making it easier for elected officials to launch campaigns for another office without triggering the state’s "Resign to Run" law.Read More »
+Gov. Jan Brewer signed a bill Tuesday making it easier for elected officials to seek new offices without violating the state’s resign-to-run law.Read More »

 Tag Archives: John KavanaghFeed Subscription